-Exception Drug Status (EDS) will already be in place for the biosimilar when you transition.
-EDS for the reference biologic will end on April 30, 2023.
+Where applicable, Exception Drug Status (EDS) will already be in place for the biosimilar when you transition.
+EDS for the reference biologic will expire at the end of the announced transition period.

 Private Insurance Coverage: Each plan is different, so you will need to ask your private insurance provider about how your drug coverage benefits are affected by the Saskatchewan Biosimilars Initiative.

 Biosimilar Resources for Specific Conditions